-I was with my best friend Curtis, the bleach blond kid from next door.
-Curtis was a year younger, and yet somehow had a BB gun.
-Despite knowing each other our whole lives, we routinely got into the kinds of scrapes that caused parents to run outside and break us up.
-On this day were heading into the woods to seek out the means of earning our Christmas money – mistletoe.
-We harvested mistletoe from the tops of big oaks, and would sell our bounty on the side of the road.
-After about an hour of climbing through the trees, we ran back to my house to fetch our handmade sign, and then headed to a busy corner at the entrance of our neighborhood where we set up shop.
-It was a cold afternoon with only one customer and just as we were about to give up and go home, a man pulled up who I didn’t recognize.
-There were four girls in his truck who giggled at me from the warmth of the vehicle while Curtis did the selling.
+I was with my best friend Curtis.
+Curtis was a year younger, and yet he somehow had a BB gun.
+Something I’d longed for for years.
+Anyway, after about an hour of climbing through tops of trees, we ran back to my house to fetch a handmade sign, and then set up shop at a busy corner near the entrance of our neighborhood where we sold the mistletoe.
+A few hours went by with only one customer, and we were just about to give up and go home when a man pulled up.
+There were four girls in his truck who giggled at me from the warmth of their vehicle while Curtis did the selling.
 And boy did he sell.

 The man looked through the canvas sack surveying different branches.
 “Well it looks fine, but how do I know that it works?”
 He asked.

 “Oh it works.”
 Curtis said.
 “Just last week the Johnsons threw a party at their house, and over every doorway there was some of this here mistletoe from those woods over yonder.
 Mister, there was more kissing at that party than any party in the history of this neighborhood.
 Now I ain’t saying that it’s magic or anything, but the mistletoe from those woods–it’s definitely special.
 If you don’t want to be kissed, you might not want to buy any.”